 Life has changed and our friends and family don’t always live nearby.
 It’s not always easy to ask someone for help, especially if that brings with it a feeling that we can never ‘pay them back’.
 Timebanking is a fun, unpressurised and informal way to enable people each other – and to bring out the best in everyone.

 Timebanking UK’s case studies show that joining a time bank can change people’s lives.
 After taking part in exchanges, time bank members report that they learn new skills, meet new people, enjoy better self-esteem and self-confidence, and feel healthier.
-Time bank members realise their knowledge and skills are useful and interesting to others – and they feel more involved in their community, too.
+Members love sharing their passions – and they feel more involved in their community, too.

 A typical time bank reported the following statistics for people who had been members for six months: